ASEZ Zero Plastic forum & Cleanup Featured

 ASEZ Zero Plastic 2040: Forum & Cleanup at Flushing Meadows Corona Park

-On May 25, 2025, ASEZ volunteers and community members gathered at Flushing Meadows Corona Park in Corona, NY, for a forum discussion and lake cleanup focused on sustainable solutions for plastic pollution.
-The event aimed to raise awareness about environmental protection and climate change while taking direct action to improve the park’s ecosystem.
+On May 25, 2025, ASEZ volunteers and community members gathered at Flushing Meadows Corona Park in Corona, NY.
+The event combined a forum discussion with a lake cleanup focused on sustainable solutions for plastic pollution.
+Its goal was to raise awareness about environmental protection and climate change while taking direct action to improve the park’s ecosystem.

 Discussing Solutions and Taking Action

 The forum featured speakers including Dr. Latisha T. Williams, Professor at Queens College; Dr. Muoi Trinh, Director of Environmental Sustainability at Mt.
 Sinai; and Assemblymember Alec Brook-Krasny.
-They shared insights on plastic pollution’s impact and how individuals can make a difference in their daily lives.
+They shared insights on plastic pollution’s impact and how individuals can make a difference in daily life.

-Assemblymember Alec Brook-Krasny, who represents District 46 in Brooklyn, presented a proclamation to the group, recognizing their ongoing cleanup efforts in his district and encouraging university student volunteers to continue leading environmental protection efforts.
+Assemblymember Alec Brook-Krasny, representing District 46 in Brooklyn, presented a proclamation recognizing ASEZ’s cleanup efforts in his district.
+He encouraged university student volunteers to continue leading environmental protection initiatives.
 He said, “It’s up to us, it’s actually up to your generation.”

 Community Commitment to a Cleaner Future

-Council member Julie Won and Michael Guerrero also cited the importance of the event, and an MOU was signed by Assemblymember Alec Brook-Krasny and Dr. Latisha Williams to further support ongoing collaboration.
+Councilmember Julie Won and Michael Guerrero highlighted the importance of the event.
+An MOU was signed by Assemblymember Alec Brook-Krasny and Dr. Latisha Williams to support ongoing collaboration.
 One citation stated: “Now, therefore, be it resolved, that I, Assembly member Alex Brook-Krasny of the 46th Assembly District, do hereby recognize and commend ASEZ for its tireless efforts to create a cleaner, safer, and more sustainable future for all, and I extend my best wishes for continued success in the Zero Plastic 2040 Campaign.”

 One volunteer shared, “I learned a lot from the speakers today.
 The statistics on plastic pollution and its impact were shocking to me.
 At the same time, I’m encouraged by what one person can do in their daily life.
 I’m determined to stop using single-use plastic bottles at all from today.”